Updated: 6 days ago

 What are OKRs?

-For those new to it, Objectives and Key Results (OKRs) are a management framework which helps to ensure that the company focuses efforts on the same important issues throughout the organisation by taking a quarterly valuable slice out of our strategy.
+Objectives and Key Results (OKR) is a management framework which focuses a company's efforts on their greatest priority using a measurable and aligned structure.
+It takes a valuable slice out of the strategy and connects teams to their purpose.
 OKR adherents include Google, Dropbox, LinkedIn, Oracle, Slack, Spotify, and Twitter.

 Let's say our purpose and mission is to get to Mars.
 Our flight plan there is going to be our strategy.
 The very first step (getting into the stratosphere), that's our OKR.
 It's the very first outcome we need to achieve on our way to Mars.